Major Sir Frank Henry Bowater, 1st Bt.1

 Cecily Etha Mary Walker1

-Cecily Etha Mary Walker was the daughter of Captain Sir James Heron Walker, 3rd Bt. and Violet Maud Cecil Ives.2 She married Colonel Sir Wykeham Stanley Cornwallis, 2nd Baron Cornwallis, son of Fiennes Stanley Wykeham Cornwallis, 1st Baron Cornwallis and Mabel Leigh, on 30 January 1917.1 She died on 10 October 1943.1
+Cecily Etha Mary Walker was born in 1894 at Worksop, Nottinghamshire, England.2 She was the daughter of Captain Sir James Heron Walker, 3rd Bt. and Violet Maud Cecil Ives.3 She married Colonel Wykeham Stanley Cornwallis, 2nd Baron Cornwallis, son of Fiennes Stanley Wykeham Cornwallis, 1st Baron Cornwallis and Mabel Leigh, on 30 January 1917.1 She died on 10 October 1943.1

 Her married name became Cornwallis.
-As a result of her marriage, Cecily Etha Mary Walker was styled as Baroness Cornwallis on 26 September 1935.
+After her marriage, Cecily Etha Mary Walker was styled as Baroness Cornwallis on 26 September 1935.

 Citations